taylorkeltgen/marvelous/README.md

 # Marvelous

 MARVELOUS is a web application for the use of Marvel movie and comic book fans, and just about anyone who wants to learn more about Marvel characters.
 The app features a search function that let's you explore various versions of a character.
-For example, type "spider-man" and ge 13 results to view from!
+For example, type "spider-man" and receive 13 results to view from the [Marvel Comics API](https://developer.marvel.com/)!
 We also built a forum specifically for users to be able to comment and share their interest in the Marvel Universe.

 View website: [https://marvelous-mern.herokuapp.com/](https://marvelous-mern.herokuapp.com/)